 Work-related placement: managing yourself and others (10 credits)

 Linked to a week-long placement in a work setting, this module aims to develop key employability skills.
 You will develop key communication skills relevant to employment in relevant professional contexts.
-The placement takes place in a setting of your choice where possible, you will also have the opportunity to extend your placement by mutual agreement with providers.
+The placement takes place in a setting of your choice and you will also have the opportunity to extend your placement by mutual agreement with providers.

 An introduction to academic research (10 credits)